idekerlab/cellmaps_coembedding/docs/usage.rst

     Names corresponding to each filepath input in --embeddings.

 - ``--algorithm``
     Algorithm to use for coembedding.
-Choices: 'auto', 'muse', 'proteingps'.
+Choices: 'auto', 'muse', 'proteingps', 'proteinprojector'.
 Defaults to 'muse'.
-    'auto' is deprecated, and 'proteingps' should be used instead.
+    'auto' and 'proteingps' are deprecated; use 'proteinprojector' instead.

+- ``--proteinprojector``
+    Convenience flag to select the ProteinProjector algorithm (equivalent to ``--algorithm proteinprojector``).

 - ``--latent_dimension``
     Output dimension of the embedding.
 Default is 128.